Raul Castro Fast Facts

 1962 - Becomes deputy prime minister.

-July 1962 - In a visit to the Soviet Union, Castro is promised missiles.
+July 1962 - Visits the Soviet Union and signs a draft treaty agreeing to allow Soviet nuclear missiles to be installed in Cuba.
 This development leads to the US-Cuban Missile crisis.

 1970s - Is involved in the military conflicts in Angola and Ethiopia.